jberghoef/wagtail-tag-manager/README.md

 ## License

-To make Wagtail Tag Manager accesible, it's is published under the BSD 3-Clause "New" or "Revised" License.
+To make Wagtail Tag Manager accessible, it's is published under the BSD 3-Clause "New" or "Revised" License.
 For more information, please refer to the [LICENSE](LICENSE) file in this repository.